Dayana1810/Dayana1810/README.md

-# DAYANA — Data Analyst Portfolio
+   #  Hi 👋, I'am DAYANA

 A clean, responsive personal portfolio website for a fresher Data Analyst.
 Built with plain HTML, CSS, and JavaScript — no frameworks, no build steps.
 Deploy in minutes.